wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 yum install httpd mod_auth_mellon mod_ssl openssl
 ```

-##### Creating a Configuration Directory for Apache SAML
+##### Creating a Configuration Directory for Apache SAML {#}

-It is advisable to keep configuration files related to Apacheâ€™s use of SAML in one location.
+It is advisable to keep configuration files related to Apache¡¯s use of SAML in one location.

 Create a new directory named saml2 located under the Apache configuration root /etc/httpd: